Overview of Tirthan Valley

 Interestingly though, there is no town by the name of Tirthan, but this is simply a valley that is cradled by the Tirthan river.

-Situated at an altitude of 5249 feet above mean sea level, the spellbinding natural beauty of this valley is reason enough to create attractive Tirthan Valley packages.
+Situated at an altitude of 5250 feet (1600 meters) above mean sea level, the spellbinding natural beauty of this valley is reason enough to create attractive Tirthan Valley packages.

 Things to do in Tirthan Valley